Paul Evans, Baileys Bay

 I'm not a member of a Society which receives & sends bureau cards.

-Why none sent out from me?
+Why are none sent out from me without getting one first?

 I gave up DX chasing at least 20 years ago.
 If you want a card, you'll get one, but I don't send any out unless I receive one first.